ucla-labx/distbelief/README.md

 For any given model, we squash the parameters to a single parameter vector.
 The gradients for a backward pass are also the same size as this single parameter vector.

 This is the payload of our message.
-We also insert an extra element at the start of the vector, which describes what action we want to take with the data we send.
+We also insert two extra element at the start of the vector, which describes what action we want to take with the data we send as well as the id of the sender.

-Right now the code is hard coded to assume one server (rank 0) and one client (rank 1), so we hardcode the destination we send the message to.

-TODO add support for multiple clients (which means we should modify the message to include the rank of the sender).

 ### Parameter Server